Beech (Yr 4)

 More is expected of the children this year and each child will have individual, group and class targets in English and Maths.
 I have high expectations of behaviour and manners, which will be rewarded in a variety of ways including house points and golden time.

-Maths home learning will be given out as appropriate to support and reinforce the learning taking place in class.
+Maths home learning will be given out as appropriate to support and reinforce the learning taking place in class through study ladder.
+The children have a user name and password to enable them to access the activities I set.
 Additional pieces of home learning may also be given out as well, this is generally English or sometimes a longer term project linked to our topic.
 Home learning also includes reading at least 5 times a week and continually working on their spellings.

 PE kits, bags, all uniform and drink bottles must be clearly named.
 It will be the children’s responsibility to look after and remember their belongings as and when they need them.